Lunarien/Lunariens-Mental-Math-Trainer/README.md

 # Capabilities
-* Text to speech capabilities (!!)
+* Text to speech capabilities (uncommon amongst other trainers)
+* No silence at the end of the text-to-speech audio, making solve times much closer to correct. (unique to LMMT)
 * Timing
 * Statistics
 * Graphing statistics

-# Plans
+# Planned features
-* Make sure that there is no silence at the end of the generated TTS audio.
-This silence gives time advantage to the user and can make it so that a problem takes you 0 or so seconds.
 * Custom averages (like average of 10 problems, of 5, and arithmetic means)
-* bursts of problems (e. g.
+* Bursts of problems (e. g.
 10 problems at a time)
-* using multiple problem types in one training session
+* Using multiple problem types in one training session
+* More precise problem definitions
 * Bigger number capabilities
 * Bug fixes

 # Limitations
-* The program currently only accepts single numbers for X, Y and Z in the digit code.
+* The program currently only accepts single-digit numbers for X, Y and Z in the digit code.
+This basically means that the problems can't have numbers with more than 9 digits.
-* When entering a wrong answer, you don't get to try again.
-I might try to implement trying again sometime.
+* When entering a wrong answer in text mode, you don't get to try again.
+Retrying will likely be implemented for both modes in the future.